Last change: 16.Oct.2020

 - <I did not consider any other functions>

 My dashboard refreshes its contents within ~1-3 seconds 20 separate chars that execute against the DB a total of 25 queries to retrieve ~90 metrics (in each chart different metrics for the same server, or the same metric for multiple servers) - here is how its first charts look like:

 (I did have to reset the CPU metrics a few weeks ago from single-CPU to aggregated-CPU)

-The total CPU usage on the real/physical host (the one running all VMs, therefore including both the one running Clickhouse and the one running the Apache webserver + the Grafana process) when querying different timespans is:
+The total CPU usage on the real/physical host (the one running all VMs, therefore including both the VM running Clickhouse and the VM running the Apache webserver serving everything through httpS + the Grafana process) when querying different timespans is:

 |When querying the last 30 minutes:

 ||When querying the last 7 days:

 (output generated by "nmon" and then keyboard keys "l" + "-")